 Additions to the collection are made occasionally by purchases from designated funds or by the receipt of gifts.

-Selections from AHTL’s Historical Collections and Manuscripts & Archives are featured on our blog
+To see selections from AHTL’s Historical Collections and Manuscripts & Archives, visit our Tumblr blog.